heysourin/Solidity_Notes/README.md

 5. calldata < memory

-!!View and pure doesnot cost gas when called alone, If a gas calling function calls a view or pure function only then will it cost gas
+!!View and pure do not cost gas when called alone, If a gas calling function calls a view or pure function only then will it cost gas

 **Color: